NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 ## Battery Choice

 The battery needed to be small, inexpensive, and be able to ideally power the Jetbot Mini for 1 hour.
 After creating the power tree, typical current draw from the battery was determined to be around 1.235 A at 12 V, and so a 1500 mAh battery was pursued.
-The most viable option was an RC LiPo battery; note that the eventual battery charger chosen is technically a Li-Ion battery charger, but the two battery chemistries have a similar charging curve and I received approval to use it for LiPo batteries.
+The most viable and readily available option was an RC LiPo battery; note that the eventual battery charger chosen is technically a Li-Ion battery charger, but the two battery chemistries have a similar charging curve and I received approval to use it for LiPo batteries.
 The following table shows some of the options considered at the time:

 | Battery Name | Battery Type | Capacity | C Rating | Size (L x W x H, in) | Connector Type | Price Per Battery | Comments | Links |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |